Underwood and Underwood’s Cleveland Cruise Portrait Stereoview

 [3] Mitford 1872: 208.

-[5] Another similar image attributed to Renjō and dated to 1873 can be found at the Freer Gallery of Art and the Arthur M. Sackler Gallery (here).
+[5] Another similar image attributed to Renjō and dated to 1873 can be found at the Freer Gallery of Art and the Arthur M. Sackler Gallery (FSA A1999.35 465)[source].
 The position of the camera and framing is almost exact, but the figures by the altar are different.
 Older images by Renjō (still depicting the railing and balusters on the left) can be found at the Tokyo Photographic Art Museum (here & here) and among the Tom Burnett Collection (here).
 All three are also depicted in Tokyo Metropolitan Museum of Photography: 2014.
-The Austrian photographer Wilhelm Burger (1844-1920) travelled in Japan for a year spanning 1869 and 1870, and only some of his photographs of the Daibutsu include the railing to the left of the stairs leading to the second landing.
+The Austrian photographer Wilhelm Burger (1844-1920) traveled in Japan for a year spanning 1869 and 1870, and only some of his photographs of the Daibutsu include the railing to the left of the stairs leading to the second landing.
 Because of this, Renjō’s photograph here must post-date late 1869.

 [6] The mark and its origins is described in Tokyo Metropolitan Museum of Photography 2014: 16-7.